danial2026/extension_tokime/README.md

 - Create multiple stopwatches to track time for different tasks
 - Start and stop time tracking with a single click
 - View detailed session history for each stopwatch
+- Manually add, edit, and delete sessions with custom titles and timestamps
 - Export/import your data for backup and transfer

 ## Privacy First